Skip to main content

 • List channels to find the right conversation

-Agents always respond in the Slack thread that started the task.
+Agents always respond in the Slack thread that started the Capy thread.
 They can also send messages to other channels when needed.

 Permissions